ListenOne1/cse212-final-project/2-linklist.md

 # Linked list
 ## Introduction:
-Linked lists organize and store the data in the random way with in memory, so the data is not next to each other.
-In order to organized the data, linked list use **node** and **pointer** to organized data. each element is a node.
-We use thre pointer to point to next value.
+Linked lists organize and store the data in a random way with in memory, so the data is not next to each other.
+In order to organize the data, linked lists use **node** and **pointer** to organize data.
+Each element is a node.
+We use the pointer to point to next value.

 ![imagine]()